stonepros/stone/doc/stonefs/standby.rst

 You may want to have an MDS used for a particular file system.
 Or, perhaps you have larger MDSs on better hardware that should be preferred over a last-resort standby on lesser or over-provisioned hardware.
-To express this preference, CephFS provides a configuration option for MDS called ``mds_join_fs`` which enforces this `affinity`.
+To express this preference, StoneFS provides a configuration option for MDS called ``mds_join_fs`` which enforces this `affinity`.

-As part of any failover, the Ceph monitors will prefer standby daemons with ``mds_join_fs`` equal to the file system name with the failed rank.
+As part of any failover, the Stone monitors will prefer standby daemons with ``mds_join_fs`` equal to the file system name with the failed rank.
 If no standby exists with ``mds_join_fs`` equal to the file system name, it will choose a `vanilla` standby (no setting for ``mds_join_fs``) for the replacement